Lunar Rover Cockpit Ergonomics Study

 lookangles.png

-Field of view and look angle analysis also seeks to accommodate the 5th percentile female and 95th percentile male astronaut, as it is critical that astronauts spanning this size range be able to operate the rover effectively.
+Look Angles.
+Field of view and look angle analysis seeks to accommodate the 5th to 95th percentile astronauts.
 When viewing the bottom, middle, and top of the dashboard, the 95th percentile male had a view angle approximately 10 degrees greater than the 5th percentile female, potentially creating view issues with information near the bottom of the display.

 Combining the horizontal and vertical view angle analysis yields design considerations for how to logically organize information in the display.
 In the horizontal direction, it is easiest to view information on the near side of the dashboard.
 However, astronauts can view information in the center of the console with the same effort, making it an optimal place to put critical information.
 In the vertical direction, more critical information should be placed toward the top of the display to minimize the view angles for the range of astronauts.